sedders123/phial/README.rst

     @bot.command('greet <name>')
     def greet(name):
-        '''Simple command with argument which replies to a message''' return "Hello {0}".format(name)
+        '''Basic command with an argument which replies to a message''' return "Hello {0}".format(name)

     bot.run()